 The clearSTILL also uses a unique vacuum pump system that is oil free.
 Other vacuum pump systems typically use an oil ring that creates a proper seal.
 While this may create a proper vacuum seal, this makes it possible for volatile components that don’t condense to follow the flow of vapor and contaminate the lubrication needed to operate.
 This leads to necessary disassembly, production downtime and risk for product contamination.

 Like all extrakLAB equipment, the clearSTILL is GMP compliant with maintenance tracking, continuous containment between stages, and certified wetted materials that support global market requirements.
-It’s the “clear” choice when it comes to cannabis distillation.
+It’s the “clear” choice when it comes to hemp distillation.

-Clarity is typically indicative of quality in the hemp and cannabis concentrate market.
+Clarity is typically indicative of quality in the hemp concentrate market.
 This means that if you end up with a dark, or less translucent end product, you likely need to figure out your clarity for the sake of customer satisfaction.
 Lucky for you, the solution may not be as hard as you would think.

 Questions?
 Contact extraktLAB Today

-We’d love to help you pursue the exciting and most cost-effective opportunities available in cannabis extraction today!
+We’d love to help you pursue the exciting and most cost-effective opportunities available in hemp extraction today!
 Please call us at 651-600-0036 or submit an online form for more information.
 Interested in learning how to master the extraction lab startup?
 Read more here!

 1. Wang M, Wang Y-H, Avula B, Radwan MM, Wanas AS, van Antwerp J, Parcher JF, ElSohly MA, Khan IA (2016) Decarboxylation study of acidic cannabinoids: a novel approach using ultra-high-performance supercritical fluid chromatography/photodiode array-mass spectrometry, Cannabis and Cannabinoid Research 1:1, 262–271, DOI: 10.1089/can.2016.0020.